M-Favour/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Added the file 9-John_Doe, it sets the mode of the file hello to this: -rwxr-x-wx Added the file 10-mirror_permissions, it sets the mode of the file hello the same as olleh’s mode.
 Added the file 11-directories_permissions, it adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files will not be changed.
+Added the file 12-directory_permissions, it creates a directory called my_dir with permissions 751 in the working directory.